peteroupc/html3dutil/doc/H3DU.Texture.md

 * `name` (Type: String | <a href="H3DU.TextureInfo.md">H3DU.TextureInfo</a> | <a href="H3DU.Texture.md">H3DU.Texture</a>)<br>
     An <a href="H3DU.Texture.md">H3DU.Texture</a> object, an <a href="H3DU.TextureInfo.md">H3DU.TextureInfo</a> object, or a string with the URL of the texture data.
 Images with a TGA extension that use the RGBA or grayscale format are supported.
 Images supported by the browser will be loaded via the JavaScript DOM's Image class.
 * `textureCache` (Type: Object) (optional)<br>
     An object whose keys are the names of textures already loaded.
 This will help avoid loading the same texture more than once.
-This parameter is optional and may be omitted.

 #### Return Value